 But there are some things you’ll want to know before you start shopping for your first place.
 Here are five tips for buying your first condo in Portland.

 Did you know?
-The median home price in Portland reached $400,000 in April 2018, for the first time ever.
-(Source: Regional Multiple Listing Service)
+The median home price in Portland reached $511,587 in April 2021, for the first time ever.
+(Source: Zillow)

 If you plan to pay cash for your condo, you can skip this part.
 It doesn’t apply.
 But if you’re like the vast majority of buyers who need mortgage financing, then read on!

-The Portland condo market is very competitive right now, as of spring 2018.
+The Portland condo market is very competitive right now, as of Winter 2021.
 That’s largely due to a shortage of supply.
 (Lots of condo buyers in the market, not enough properties to go around.)
 So it makes sense to get pre-approved for a mortgage loan before you make an offer to buy a condo in Portland.

 Being pre-approved helps you in two ways.
 It helps you narrow down the condo market to the kinds of units you can actually afford.
 It also shows the seller that you’re serious about buying, and that you’ve been “screened” by a mortgage lender already.